thejhh/node-em/README.md

 `new URL(path)`.

 However `URL.create()` only creates new objects when it must.
-For example when called with an another instance of `URL` it will only return it since it's immutable and cannot be changed.
+For example when called with an another instance of `URL` it can simply return it since it's immutable and cannot be changed.

 Each method of `URL` returns an another URL object so you can chain its